quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 load balancers before doing so to servers, so that load balancers are ready to process CIDs using the new parameters when they arrive.

-Configuration Agents SHOULD NOT use a codepoint to represent a new configuration until it takes precautions to make sure that all connections using CIDs with an old configuration at that codepoint have closed or transitioned.
+A Configuration Agent SHOULD NOT use a codepoint to represent a new configuration until it takes precautions to make sure that all connections using CIDs with an old configuration at that codepoint have closed or transitioned.

 Servers MUST NOT generate new connection IDs using an old configuration after receiving a new one from the configuration agent.
 Servers MUST send